StormyGalaxy/NCBot/README.md

-# ncbot
+# NCBot
-NCBot For A Friend
+NCBot for a friend, read the Wiki for more information!